anydotcrypto/cyberdice/README.md

 To enter the competition:
 - You must solve a small technical challenge in this code repository.
-- Deposit ~$3 to pay the network gas fee.
+- Deposit ~$1 to pay the network gas fee.

-By solving the challenge and running the script, it will authorise a ticket entry to the competition which is sent via any.sender and you will have a chance to win ~5 eth (more details on the game mechanics below).
+By solving the challenge and running the script, it will authorise a ticket entry to the competition which is sent via any.sender and you will have a chance to win 3 eth (more details on the game mechanics below).

-If you get stuck at all during the competition, then come join us in our [Telegram Group](https://t.me/anydotsender).
+If you get stuck at all during the competition, then come join us in [Telegram](https://t.me/anydotsender).

 ## CyberDice 1.0 (2008)